AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 #### move

-The data tree dispatches the "move" event when the Gantt chart tree structur is changed.
-Gantt chart dispatch this when it catches the live mode changes in Gantt charts' data structure made by user.
+The data tree dispatches the "move" event when the Gantt chart tree structure is changed.
+Gantt chart dispatches this when it catches the live mode changes in Gantt charts' data structure made by user.
 It has several fields:

 - "type": the event type ("treeItemMove"),
 - "source", the data item where item is moved from,